 - one-year work experience or voluntary work with people in the community, or in healthcare, social work or education

 For more information on related further and higher education courses, search My World of Work.
 You should check specific entry requirements before applying.

-As a music therapist, you will use a variety of musical instruments and styles, helping clients through emotional or mental problems, life limiting conditions or physical illness.
-Music therapists can work with individuals or groups of people, depending on the needs of the client.
+As a music therapist, you will use a variety of musical instruments and styles, helping clients through emotional or mental health problems.
+Some clients may also have life-limiting conditions or physical illness.
+You’ll work with individuals or groups of people, depending on the needs of the client.

 Some of the typical tasks of a music therapist include: